Tips & Tricks for Climbers

 Plastic Bag Snow Anchor

 When camping on snow.
-For tents only!
+For tents only...not for climbing.!!

 In my opinion this makes as good an anchor for your tent in most